robertthegreat43/robertthegreat43.github.io/README.md

  </p>
 <p>
-The act of auditing is more the review of logs and new data entered into the system It also allows the user to see if by the data and malformed or suspected information usly leads to a vulnerability or a exploit in the data tracking the data for un normal entries.
+The act of auditing is more the review of logs and new data entered into the system It also allows the user to see if by the data, malformed or suspected information usely leads to a vulnerability or an exploit in the data tracking the data from un normal entries.
 </p>